CloudBoltSoftware/onefuse_backups/README.md

 # OneFuse Backup and Restore Scripts
-This repo contains scripts required to back up OneFuse Policies to a git repo and potentially restore them to an instance.
+This repo contains sample scripts to back up OneFuse Policies to a git repo and potentially restore them to an instance.
+These are only intended as samples only, and should not be used in production environments.

 ## Setup/Pre-Requisites
 1. Copy the entire onefuse_backups repo to /var/opt/cloudbolt/proserv/xui/